aanarchyy/FreeVPN/README.md

 Put this script in the root of the folder of certs that you download from them.

 # Requirements
-Must have openvpn and xdotool installed.
+Must have openvpn installed obviously.

 # Usage